 It is, therefore, not just the realisation of the manifestation of the Infinite in Nature.
 The poet wishes to merge with the green world.
-This is not a superficial bonding but a deep attachment.
-When one is committed, one cannot destroy to fulfill self-interest.
-The recurring metaphor of the tree is quite significant in the Aurobindonian context as it is a bridge between the earth and sky.
-The upward spreading branches hint at expanding our narrow self and limited material vision.
-The metaphor of a limitless ocean also indicates the same.
-Like Walt Whitman, John Burroughs, and Thoreau, he too celebrates the seasons, the ecosphere, and the flora.
-"In the Moonlight" is a poem projecting an ascending movement of the psyche from a description of a beautiful full moon night to spiritual union with the Divine:
+This is not a superficial bonding, but his deep attachment.
+When one is committed, one cannot destroy to fulfil self-interest.
+The recurring metaphor of the tree is quite significant in Aurobindonian context as it is a bridge between the earth and sky.
+The upward spreading branches are a hint to expand our narrow self and limited material vision.
+The metaphor of limitless ocean also indicates the same.
+Like Walt

+Whitman, John Burroughs and Thoreau, he too celebrates the seasons, the ecosphere and the flora.
+"In the Moonlight", is a poem projecting an ascending movement of the psyche from description of a beautiful fullmoon night to spiritual union with the Divine: